learneverysingledayy/Website/README.md

-# learn-every-day-site
+# Learn Every Day
-Website for Learn Every Day YouTube channel.
+This repository is the website for our YouTube channel: Learn Every Day.